Trend20/TDD-with-react/README.md

 # TDD With React

+## 1. Introduction to Test-Driven Development

 TDD is a programming paradigm where tests are written to drive the development of the application.

-It is main aimed at writing clean code that works.
+It is mainly aimed at writing clean code that works.

 ## The Red-Green-Refactor Principle